rednblkx/HomeKey-ESP32/CONTRIBUTING.md

 - Include steps to reproduce
 - Provide system information
-- Include relevant logs or screenshots
+- Include relevant logs and/or screenshots

 ### Feature Requests